 - provide resources and training courses in PE and sport for teachers

 - run sport competitions or increase pupils’ participation in the School Games

 Since September 2013, Ofsted inspections report on PE and sport provision and on how schools spend their additional funding.
 The Government also holds schools accountable by requiring them to publish on their websites, details of how they spend (or will spend) their PE and sport grant.
 They must also include detail about the impact this funding has on pupils’ PE and sport participation and attainment.

 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport they offer.
 This means that you should use the Primary PE and Sport Premium to:

 - develop or add to the PE and sport activities that your school already offers

 - build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years

-To learn more and view our tracking document, please view the 2019 Sports Premium document.
+To learn more and view our tracking document, please view the Sports Premium Document 2020.